 Dr. Rhonda Johnson has been a LPC/LMFT supervisor since 2007 and a RPT Supervisor since 2014.
-She has supervised counselors from agencies and those in private practice.
+She has supervised counselors from non-profits, agencies, practicum students and those in private practice.

 Questions for a Supervisee to Consider When Choosing A Supervisor: